airsolstice/http-invoke/README.md

 # http-invoke
-this is a demo of srping http invoker both client and server must be used frame of spring
+this is a demo of srping http invoker . both client and server must be used frame of spring.